Free Range Eggs

 There is no need for our hens to be locked up because they are always protected from predators by their personal guard dogs.

-The hens are fed a natural diet of grains with no colouring additives - and they are not de-beaked.
+The hens are fed a natural diet of grains with no colouring additives - and they are not beak trimmed.
 De-beaking, or beak trimming, is not necessary on a true free range farm.
-If a farm beak trims its birds (removing part of the beak) to stop them pecking each other, it's an indication that the farm is not really free range, but is an intensive production system.
+If a farm beak-trims its birds (removing part of the beak) to stop them pecking each other, it's an indication that the farm is not really free range, but is an intensive production system.

-Hens are gregarious creatures, but they prefer small groups and they tend to become aggressive when too many are confined in small spaces - which is why the big producers always beak trim their hens even though it is contrary to the Model Code.
+Hens are gregarious creatures, but they prefer small groups and they tend to become aggressive when too many are confined in small spaces - which is why the big producers always beak trim their hens even though it is contrary to the Model Code except as a last resort.

-We produce over 600 dozen eggs each week on the farm ready for delivery to shops and restaurants - and sales at Farmers' Markets in our region.
+We run a maximum of 40 hens per hectare in flocks of 200 - 300 each with mobile roost houses.
+We deliver in our region to shops and restaurants and eggs can be picked up from the farm.
 Variations in yolk colour are a good indication that the eggs really are free range.
 If the yolks are always a deep orange in colour, it's likely the hens are being fed additives to fool consumers.

 Contact us